Conservatoire et Jardin botaniques de la Ville de Genève

 G-BU (the Burnat herbarium) is made up of the “Herbier des Alpes maritimes”, an herbarium of European plants (containing the series collected by John Briquet and used for his Prodrome de la Flore Corse) and the herbarium of Thuret.

-The Pre-Linnaean collections: This is a collection of around 30,000 ancient specimens and is composed of collections of the 1700’s and 1800’s, originating from India, Ceylon, the Cape of Good Hope and the West Indies, amongst other locations.
+G-PREL (the Pre-Linnaean collection): Collection of both the Burman Father & Sons and Houttuyn herbaria, extracted from the General Herbarium since 1992.
+It comprises around 30,000 ancient specimens and is composed of collections of the 1700’s and 1800’s, originating from India, Ceylon, the Cape of Good Hope and the West Indies, amongst other locations.